-Are you feeling ready to take the proverbial bull by the horns and start cleaning up this financial mess you’ve found yourself in?
+Are you ready to take the proverbial bull by the horns and start cleaning up this financial mess in which you’ve found yourself?

 Much like they say about losing weight, so is cleaning up your finances.

 This is going to take patience and time.
-This didn’t just happen overnight?!
-Your current financial life is a culmination of months, years, maybe even decades of bad decisions.
+This didn’t just happen overnight.
+Your current financial situation is a culmination of months, years, and maybe even decades of poor money decisions.

-It took time to get yourself to this place and it’s going to take time and lots of hard work to get yourself out!
-Just so we are clear….this is going to take HARD WORK [repeating for dramatic effect], but please believe me when I tell you it will be SO worth it!
+It took time to get yourself to this place, and it’s going to take time and lots of hard work to get yourself out.
+Just so we are clear, this will take hard work (repeating for dramatic effect), but it will be SO worth it!

-If you have a spouse/partner on board ask them to join you for this as it will be to your benefit to work as a team!
+If you have a spouse or partner on board, ask them to join you for this, as it will be to your benefit to work as a team.

-Get all your bills together, write them all down.
-Every single recurring monthly bill. (not credit cards yet) Any car leases, utilities, child support, alimony, and any other obligations that are monthly.
+Gather all your bills together, and write them all down.
+Every single recurring monthly bill (not credit cards yet), any car leases, utilities, child support, alimony, and any other obligations that are monthly.

-Be sure to also include any deferred student loans, credit cards with 0% interest, anything that you owe to somebody else should go here.
+Be sure to include any deferred student loans, credit cards with 0% interest, and anything you owe to somebody else should go here.

 Any mortgages on any properties except your primary residence belong here as well.
 Total it all up. *breathe*

-Anything that is already in a retirement account will incur large penalties if withdrawn early so we want to leave those alone!
+Anything already in a retirement account will incur large penalties if withdrawn early, so we want to leave those alone!

-We do, however, want to include any [non-retirement] single stocks, mutual funds, cash value of any whole-life insurance policies, checking accounts, savings accounts and any shoe-boxes-filled-with-cash under the bed!
+However, we want to include any (non-retirement) single stocks, mutual funds, cash value of whole-life insurance policies, checking accounts, savings accounts, and any shoe boxes filled with cash under the bed.

-Maybe your situation is more dire than you realized (boo), or maybe it’s not as bad as you had initially thought (yay)!?
+Maybe your situation is more dire than you realized, or perhaps it’s not as bad as you had initially thought!

-Either way, if you aren’t clear on where you are starting out it will be hard to develop a clear plan for where to go!
+Either way, if you aren’t clear about where you are starting out, it will be hard to develop a plan for where to go.

-And so will you 🙂 Have you gone through this process before?
-Were you shocked or already pretty clear on your current financials?
-Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!
+Have you gone through this process before?
+Were you shocked or already clear on your current financials?